Laura Langman: Domestic career

 With the start of the ANZ Championship, Langman remained with the Waikato Bay of Plenty Magic, who finished runners-up in 2008.
 She was named vice-captain of the Silver Ferns that year, and was elevated to acting co-captain following an injury to Julie Seymour.
 Although normally a wing defender, Langman became increasingly shifted into different areas of the midcourt to cover gaps left by injured players or personnel changes.
 In 2009, she earned her 50th test cap against England at the age of 23, and won a gold medal with the Silver Ferns at the 2009 World Netball Series in Manchester.
 The following year she won another gold medal with the Silver Ferns at the 2010 Commonwealth Games in Delhi.
 She was also named captain of the Waikato Bay of Plenty Magic for the 2010 ANZ Championship season, and continued in the role in 2011.The Magic took out the ANZ championship in 2012 beating the Melbourne Vixens.
 Laura played a very important part in the Magic as captain and playing the centre position with flair.
 On 19 August 2015, the New South Wales Swifts announced their acquisition of Langman for the 2016 ANZ Championship season.

 In 2017, Langman moved to the Sunshine Coast Lightning, a newly created team in the Australian Super Netball league, where she was instrumental in winning the club's first premiership.
 Langman left the club at the end of the year and announced a break from the sport the following year.
 She returned to the Lightning for the 2019 season after being granted an exemption by Netball New Zealand to play in a foreign league and represent her country.
 She was named captain of the team.
 Langman retired from all levels of netball after the Lightning's loss in the 2020 preliminary final loss to the West Coast Fever.

 In total Langman played more than 225 national league games across four clubs, the Waikato Bay of Plenty Magic, Northern Mystics, New South Wales Swifts and Sunshine Coast Lightning.
 The latter club's head coach, Kylee Byrne, stated "the legacy that [Langman] will leave at our club and the sport in general is monumental, one of netball’s greats has retired".

-Personal honours
+Honours and awards

 In the 2020 New Year Honours, Langman was appointed an Officer of the New Zealand Order of Merit, for services to netball.
+In 2024, she was an inaugural inductee to the Netball New Zealand Hall of Fame.

 Personal life

 Langman is a trained Accountant by profession.
-She meet husband Adrian Pooley at Wintec in 2009 when he took Langman for a fitness test.
+She met husband Adrian Pooley at Wintec in 2009 when he took Langman for a fitness test.